 Eimskip owns a majority share in European Transport Services B.V., a trucking company located in the Netherlands that specializes in reefer container haulage with a fleet of approximately 20 trucks.
 The majority of these are equipped with a TRS system, an environmentally friendly transport refrigeration system where the engine of the truck provides power to the reefer container, resulting in much lower emissions than the conventional generators used to power reefer containers’ refrigeration equipment.

 Eimskip operates about 140 trucks in Iceland, which are connected to a monitoring system for improved energy efficiency.

-Eimskip operates mobile harbor cranes connected directly to external electrical power at two of the Company’s terminals in Iceland: Reykjavík and Reydarfjördur on the east coast.
+The Company operates mobile harbor cranes connected directly to external electrical power at two of the Company’s terminals in Iceland: Reykjavík and Reydarfjördur on the east coast.
 They are from Gottwald and were originally designed to be able to run either on diesel engines or by being connected to an external, electrical power supply.
 The cranes use 1.2 MW power at 11 KV, which is similar to the requirements of a village of 500 to 700 inhabitants.
 Their operation is environmentally friendly since they produce no emissions when running on electrical power.
 By operating cranes with electricity, Eimskip reduces carbon dioxide (CO2) by 340 metric tons per year.
 This amounts to what a 17-hectare forest is able to bind on an annual basis.
 In addition, pollution from noise and dust is reduced at the terminals.
-Three new harbor cranes were taken into operation in 2015 and 2016 and all of them are fitted for an external, electrical power supply.
+Five harbor cranes were taken into operation 2015 to 2017 and three of them are fitted for an external, electrical power supply.